denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 practice of creating new media (the archetypal example given by Katherine Hayles is one of a contemporary photography critic not familiar with the use of the "layers" tool in Photoshop).
-By contrast, I situate *Plain Text* at the intersection of theory and practice: somewhere between "technological foundations for new media studies" and "philosophical bases for computing in the humanities."
+By contrast, I situate *Plain Text* at the intersection of theory and practice: somewhere between "technical literacy for new media studies" and "philosophical bases for computing in the humanities."

 # Existing Literature